How to Calculate Mahalanobis Distance in R

 where:

-• x: matrix of data
+• x: The data matrix or data frame containing the observations.

-• center: mean vector of the distribution
+• center: The mean vector ($mu$) of the distribution, typically calculated as colMeans(df).

-• cov: covariance matrix of the distribution
+• cov: The covariance matrix ($S$) of the distribution, calculated as cov(df).

 The following code shows how to implement this function for our dataset: